Jake Luton: Oregon State

 Luton transferred to Oregon State University in Corvallis, led by third-year head coach Gary Andersen, and won the starting quarterback job in 2017.
 He suffered a back injury, which ended his season after starting just four games.
-Luton was granted a sixth year of eligibility after his fifth-year senior season in 2018.
-He started eleven games in 2019, throwing for 28 touchdowns with just three interceptions.
+Luton was granted a sixth year of eligibility after his fifth-year senior season in 2018, and started eleven games in 2019, throwing for 28 touchdowns with just three interceptions.